CameronCSS/SQL-Queries/README.md

 # SQL Personal Projects
-All of my SQL practice and projects will be located here.
+All of my SQL code and projects will be located here.

 <details open>
   <summary>SQL Projects</summary>